 There are some simple steps you can take to start building solid science learning in your primary class:

 - Begin with a solid lesson plan that engages students from the get-go!
-You can read our article on how to build a strong science lesson plan or just download our free science lesson plan template here!

 - Familiarise yourself with the 5E Model of Science – Engage, Explore, Explain, Elaborate, and Evaluate – read more about the 5E Model of Science